mdn/content/files/en-us/web/api/document/index.md

 ## Events

 Listen to these events using `addEventListener()` or by assigning an event listener to the `oneventname` property of this interface.
-In addition to the events listed below, many events can bubble from {{domxref("Node")}} contained in the document tree.
+In addition to the events listed below, many events can bubble from {{domxref("Node", "nodes", "", "nocode")}} contained in the document tree.

 - {{DOMxRef("Document.afterscriptexecute_event", "afterscriptexecute")}} {{Non-standard_Inline}}
   - : Fired when a static {{HTMLElement("script")}} element finishes executing its script